minprog/info/welkom/install/uv/index.md

 ### Installing additional packages later

 Any time later, return to the same course folder and add packages there.
+This keeps packages tied to that course instead of mixing everything together.

 Example: